Fish-Vista: A Multi-Purpose Dataset for Understanding & Identification of Traits from Images: Experiment Details

 \subsubsection{Attention Maps from Query2Label}

 We visualize the attention maps shown in Figure \ref{fig:attention-q2l-swin} following the method described in the original Query2Label paper.

 For multi-head models, we take the mean of the multiple attention maps.
-And the attention maps obtained from the backbone features are interpolated to the original image space.
-This allows us to compute the mIoU with the ground-truth segmentation maps on the FV-1200 dataset, as shown in Table \ref{tab:attention-miou}.
-Since the model is trained on squared images, we ensure that the attention maps are interpolated according to the model's resized input image.
+The attention maps are interpolated to the original image size.
+This allows us to compute the mIoU with the ground-truth segmentation maps on the \textit{manual-annotation} test set, as shown in Table \ref{tab:attention-miou}.
+Since the model is trained on squared images, we ensure that the attention maps are interpolated according to the resized input image.